Previous dayApril 27, 2026Next day

 116.1 km---✓ ReviewedUSGS →

-This magnitude 4.5 event was detected 144 km ESE of Kokopo, Papua New Guinea on April 27, 2026, with origin time 22:25 UTC.
-The event originated approximately 116.1 km below the surface, classifying it as intermediate depth.
-The epicenter is at -4.613°, 153.539°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 4.5 earthquake 144 km ESE of Kokopo, Papua New Guinea came in on April 27, 2026 at 22:25 UTC.
+This was a intermediate depth earthquake, focused at 116.1 km depth.
+Geolocation places the event at -4.613°N, 153.539°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27